Deathemonic/MemoryPackDumper/README.md

 - Default values support

 > [!IMPORTANT]
-> **Disclaimer:** This software is made 100% for educational purposes only.
+> **Disclaimer:** This software is made solely for educational purposes.
 I do not claim any responsibility for any usage of this software.

 Copyright© Hiro420